 - Relationship to the applicant

-Examination score 45 Grade Point Average 35 Student-Authored Essay 20 BONUS +10 DPSCD current students Marygrove school applicants +10 Marygrove primary Marygrove school applicants +5 Marygrove secondary
+Application Component Total Potential Points Examination score 45 Grade Point Average 30 Student-Authored Essay 20 DPSCD Current Student Bonus +10 GPA complete and on-time +5 Marygrove school applicants - live within Primary Area +10 Marygrove school applicants - live within Secondary Area +5

 Grade Point Average

 Applicants' grade point average (GPA) is a critical part of the application.
-It is worth up to 35% of the total score (before bonus points.)
+It is worth up to 35% of the total score.

 The GPA itself is worth a maximum of 30 points, with an additional 5 points for applications that contain a clearly visible cumulative GPA or multiple report cards that may be used to calculate a cumulative GPA.
 Both must be submitted by the deadline.
 Documents submitted after the deadline will not receive the bonus 5 points.